MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/devicerendernotfunctioningeventratio-element-sdn-interface-2-1-1.md

 - xml
 ---

-# DeviceRenderNotFunctioningEventRatio element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# DeviceRenderNotFunctioningEventRatio element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Percentage of sessions the DeviceRenderNotFunctioning event was fired when the render device currently being used for the session is not functioning correctly and, possibly, causing one-way audio issues.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information